shibuKB/git-practice/Readme.txt

 im practicing how to this git thing. and most importantly i wrote this in vi.pardon for the words and spellings.

-#Now im using og notepad.
+#Now im using og notepad.hi